-Students must be enrolled full-time, attempting at least 12 credits applicable to their degree, to receive a TAP award.
-"Full-time" is defined as 12 quarter credit hours per term (quarter).
-A student may register for up to 18 credit hours in a term (or up to 21 with special approval by the Academic Advisement Department); however, enrollment in more than 12 credit hours does not entitle the student to a TAP award greater than the maximum per-term award available to students carrying 12 quarter credit hours.
+Students must be enrolled full-time, attempting at least 12 credits applicable to their degrees, to receive a TAP award.
+"Full-time" is defined as 12 quarter/semester credit hours per term (quarter/semester).
+A student may register for up to 15 credits under regular full-time charges and up to 18 credit hours overall in a term (or up to 21 with special approval by the Academic Advisement Department); however, enrollment in more than 12 credit hours does not entitle the student to a TAP award greater than the maximum per-term award available to students carrying 12 quarter/semester credit hours.

 An exception to the 12 program applicable credit hour rule is the use of remedial (developmental) courses.
-In the first year of study, up to six equivalent units of noncredit remedial (developmental) courses may be counted toward the 12 credit hours required for TAP eligibility.
+In the first year of study, up to six equivalent units of non-credit remedial (developmental) courses may be counted toward the 12 credit hours required for TAP eligibility.
 In the second year of study, up to three equivalent units of non-credit remedial (developmental) courses may be counted toward the 12 credit hours required for TAP eligibility.
 In the third year of study, non-credit remedial (developmental) courses may not be counted toward the 12 credit hours required for TAP eligibility.